SMOKED SALMON BENEDICT ON CROISSANT with DILL-PAPRIKA-LEMON HOLLANDAISE SAUCE

 Quick Pickled Red Onions

-Bring a small pot of water to a boil with a splash of vinegar.
+Bring a small pot of water to a slow boil with the vinegar.

-Cut and toast the croissants in a toaster oven or toaster to desired color.
+Cut and toast the croissants, English muffins, or bagel in a toaster oven or toaster to the desired color.
 Set aside until ready to assemble.

-Place the toasted croissant on a plate or board, spread a little bit of sauce, add the fresh mixed greens, salmon, poached egg, sauce, pickled onions and capers.
+Place the toasted croissant on a plate or board, spread a little bit of sauce, capers, pickled onions, smoked salmon, poached egg, a little more sauce.
 Top with fresh dill.
+Enjoy.